nmolaei7878/NoteBook/README.md

 - is of combination of `Promise` and `Generator` to write async code like sync code.
 - it can solve problem of inversion of controll.
+- js will change every `async function` to `generator function` whch means `async/await` is just a syntax.
 - example of fetching data with `async/await`
 - 1. call the `.next()` on generator fn to start calling api.
 - 2. pause the generator fn to execute the rest of our code **to not blocking the thread**